RaspberryWallet/AuthorizationServer/README.md

 User has to be logged in, to use this service.
 The authorization is configured as default Spring Boot Security and will be changed in the future to OAuth 2.0.

-### Write secret

-All of them take POST parameters.
 ```
 # POST, key = secret, type = String in UTF-8
 # 409 Conflict if secret is already set